Knowledge Hub / What Is Student Loan Default?

 How to Prevent Default

-If you are having trouble making payments on your loan, there are some options to consider to avoid a default:
+If you are having trouble making payments on your student loans, there are some options to consider to avoid a default:

 1. Deferment or Forbearance